 Once you toggle on the button of ‘Reports', a Report tab will automatically be added to your User Frontend and it would appear in its grid list.
 You will be able to access and view all the user, post, subscription & transaction reports from that tab.

 The first tab inside ‘Reports' is to view the report of your users.
 It provides you the overall report of the number of registered users including the percentage increase or decrease in a certain period of time.
 It also displays users by roles within the report distinguishing them into different colors.

 You are able to filter out the user reports based on a period of time by inputting your desired period in the top right corner of the ‘User Registration Period' box.
 With box, it could generate and show with a report from last year, this year six months, quarter, month, and even custom range.

-In the report chart, it compares the report with users in this period vs users in last period.
+In the report chart, it compares the report with users in this period vs users in the last period.
 Both the comparison shows two different colors.
-The ‘Users in this period are shown with a blue line, and the Users in the last period is highlighted with a green line inside the chart axis.
+The ‘Users in this period are shown with a blue line, and the Users in the last period are highlighted with a green line inside the chart axis.

 The second tab inside the ‘Reports' highlights the post report of your website.
-The report basically shows the complete details of the number of posts within a certain period of time as well as the percentage increase or decrease from the last time
+The report basically shows the complete details of the number of posts within a certain period of time as well as the percentage increase or decrease from the last time.

 In the same way as ‘User Report', you can generate to show a report based on its posting period by selecting your desired range of period from the box at the top right corner.

 Similar to the other report, the chart axis of this report displays the comparison of both posts in this period with the posts in the last period.
 Moreover, the posts are broken down in the reports in several entities.
 And they are separated with a number of distinguishable colors for your convenience.